jbossas/archetypes/jboss-as-poh5-archetype/readme.md

 is just as important with POH5 as it is server side core this application also uses QUnit to show you how to unit test your JavaScript.

+What is a modern web application without mobile web support, so this application also integrates jQuery mobile and basic client site device detection to give you both a desktop and mobile version of the interface.
+Both support the same features, from form validation, member registration.
+However the mobile version adds in layout, touch, and performance improvements needed to get you started with mobile web development on JBoss.

 System requirements
 -------------------

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7.
+The application this project produces is designed to be run on a JBoss AS 7 / EAP6.

-HTML5 compatible browser such as Chrome 14+, Safari 5+, Firefox 5+, and IE 9+.
-Note
+HTML5 compatible browser such as Chrome 14+, Safari 5+, Firefox 5+, and IE 9+ are
-that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.
+required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.

+Mobile web support is limited to all Android and iOS devices.
+It should run on HP, and Black Berry devices as well.
+Windows Phone, and others will be supported as jQuery Mobile announces support.

 NOTE:
 This project retrieves some artifacts from the JBoss Community Maven repository.